iambrainstorming/iambrainstorming.github.io/src/chapters/understanding-free-will-and-how-it-can-impact-our-behavior.md

+# Understanding free will and how it can impact our behavior

+## date: "2023-11-28"

 ---
-title: "Understanding free will and how it can impact our behavior"
-date: "2023-11-28"

 tags:

 - "philosophy"

 ---

 Do you control your destiny?
 Is it you who makes choices throughout the day, including what you will eat for dinner and which movie you will watch?
 Our everyday existence rests upon a seemingly unshakable foundation: that we possess free will, the ability to consciously dictate our actions and decisions.